adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 allow for the scope of fields to be controlled, and is likely to be less efficient than providing built-in support for ``FieldType``.

-Strictly speaking the restriction to boxed types is probably unnecessary, because we could define::
+Strictly speaking the restriction to lifted types is probably unnecessary, because we could define::

   type family FieldRep  (x :: Symbol) (r :: Type) :: RuntimeRep type family FieldType (x :: Symbol) (r :: Type) :: TYPE (FieldRep x r)

 This seems unreasonably complex, however.

+TODO: maybe don't bother with FieldType?
+ - won't work with pattern synonyms due to inconsistency
+ - more limited for unlifted
+ - unclear how compelling use cases
+ - can mostly work around with generics

 Higher-rank fields